YemiBabs/COVID19/README.md

 Welcome to SIT737 Group Project!

-This is a web application with the sole aim of building community through quality information sharing on COVID-19.
+COVID19App is web application with the sole aim of building community through quality information sharing on COVID-19.

 How to install the web application: